IDT-ITI/Visual-Audio-Discrepancy-Detection/README.md

 ## Citations

-If you utilize any part of this repository in your research, please cite our paper [1]:
+If you utilize any part of this repository in your research, please cite our paper [1] K. Apostolidis, J. Abesser, L. Cuccovillo, V. Mezaris, "Visual and audio scene classification for detecting discrepancies in video: a baseline method and experimental protocol", Proc.
+ACM Int.
+Workshop on Multimedia AI against Disinformation (MAD’24) at the ACM Int.
+Conf. on Multimedia Retrieval (ICMR’24), Thailand, June 2024.
+The accepted version of the paper is also available on [arXiv](https://arxiv.org/abs/2405.00384).
 ```
 @article{apostolidis2024visual,
   title={Visual and audio scene classification for detecting discrepancies in video: a baseline method and experimental protocol},